ajahne/blog/_drafts/2019-7-4-key-meetings-to-have-with-your-team.md

 Whoa, whoa, whoa.
 If that dissonance exists, it exists independent of these meetings.
 Wouldn't it be great to acknowledge any dissonance before this person is demotivated or worse and starts looking for (or actually takes) another opportunity?
 Would't it be wonderful to better align their role and responsibilities with their motivations and dreams?

 **I believe our role as managers is to help each member of our team be the most awesome version of themselves and support them on this journey**.
-Career Conversations are a critical tool that helps get us there.
+Career conversations are a critical tool that helps get us there.

 **Agenda and topics:**
 - Conduct three ~60 minute conversations 2 weeks apart
   - Meeting One: Life Story - take an hour to get to know your employees
   - Meeting Two: Dreams - find their lighthouse, bring it into focus
-  - Meeting Three: Career Action Plan - lay out the beacons to the lighthouse
+  - Meeting Three: Career Action Plan - lay out the beacons to their lighthouse
-- Use this [template]((https://github.com/ajahne/essential-manager-meetings/blob/master/templates/career-conversations.md)) as a guide to the three conversations and see the additional resources below for further details
+- Use this [template](https://github.com/ajahne/essential-manager-meetings/blob/master/templates/career-conversations.md) as a guide to the three conversations and see the additional resources below for further details
 - _Note: Using the goal reviews meeting is a great way to ensure we are tracking accurately on our Career Action Plan._

 **Frequency:** 3 conversations, approximately 2 weeks apart from each other.